apple/darwin-xnu/README.md

        `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders`

 The Makefile combines the file lists mentioned above into different install lists which are used by build system to install the header files.
+There are two types of install lists: machine-dependent and machine-independent.
+These lists are indicated by the presence of `MD` and `MI` in the build setting, respectively.
+If your header is architecture-specific, then you should use a machine-dependent install list (e.g. `INSTALL_MD_LIST`).
+If your header should be installed for all architectures, then you should use a machine-independent install list (e.g. `INSTALL_MI_LIST`).

 If the install list that you are interested does not exist, create it by adding the appropriate file lists.
 The default install lists, its